 Holy Family School closed in 1961.
 Starting in the mid-1950s, families withdrew their children quickly to attend new parochial and public schools in their new neighborhoods, and the parish simply could not sustain the school, which just years early had burst at the seems with students.

 During this era, the parish was led by Father Francis A. Moreci.
 By the early 1960s, the congregation dropped to about 200 members.

 A Center for Justice

-Under the pastorate of Father John McCaslin, Holy Family Church became regarded as a center of progressive activism in Omaha.
-To be sure, the church was committed to social justice before McCaslin, including Rev. James Stewart participating in the March on Selma in 1965.
+Under the pastorate of Father John McCauslin, Holy Family Church became regarded as a center of progressive activism in Omaha.
+To be sure, the church was committed to social justice before McCauslin, including Father James Stewart participating in the March on Selma in 1965.
 The following year, Rev. Stewart secured the first VISTA positions in Omaha, serving the Near North Side neighborhood from the church.